Ruebennase/EventStoreML/README.md

 ## Validating .esml files

-An EventStoreML file can be parsed and validated as follows:
+An EventStoreML file can be parsed and validated with the provided eventstoreml.py tool as follows:

 ```bash
 python eventstoreml.py mymodel.esml